The only Guide to Gluten Free Whitstable you will ever need. Researched, checked, tasted and written by a local with Coeliac who loves to eat!

 4 Oxford St, Whitstable CT5 1DD

-Speciality coffee roasters, espresso bar and book seller – Contemporary, small and friendly speciality coffee shop offering fresh-ground coffee (eat in and take away).
-Has a good range of gluten free cakes which are hand-baked off premises.
+Speciality coffee roasters, espresso bar and book seller – Blueprint is a contemporary, small and friendly speciality coffee shop offering fresh-ground coffee (eat in and take away).
+It has a good range of gluten free cakes which are hand-baked off premises.